 The residency is considered a 12-month full time commitment.
 The requirements and expectations for successful completion of the PGY1 Residency Program are listed in the Residency Manual.
 All residents will be provided with a Resident’s Manual containing all necessary information related to the Residency Program.
 If requirements listed in the Residents Manual are not met in a timely manner, then remedial action will result as outlined in the manual.

 Our Residents interact with everyone on our pharmacy team, including both pharmacists and technicians.
 The entire department works as a team to ensure an optimal outcome in all aspects of our daily practice.
 Each rotation has a primary preceptor, but we work as a team to ensure all learning objectives are met.

 Meet our Current Residents

-Amanda is originally from Sarasota, FL and graduated in June 2018 with a Doctor of Pharmacy degree from Lake Erie College of Osteopathic Medicine.
-Her interests include critical care and pediatrics.
-Upon completion of her residency, Amanda hopes to obtain a position as a clinical pharmacist and become BCPS certified.
+Hannah is originally from Crawfordsville, IN and graduated from Manchester University in May 2019 with a Doctor of Pharmacy degree.
+Her interests include women’s health and internal medicine.
+Upon completion of her residency, Hannah hopes to obtain a clinical pharmacist position and become BCPS certified.

 Applying for PGY1 Pharmacy Residency

 Those interested in applying for one of these two positions please submit the following by January 15th: